DeXter-on-Radix/website/README.md

 - Fork the Dexter repository to your github account.
 - Clone from your forked repo.
-- Make a new branch with feature name(can see example in some [closed PRs](https://github.com/DeXter-on-Radix/website/pulls?q=is%3Apr+is%3Aclosed))
+- Make a new branch with feature name(can see example in some [closed PRs](https://github.com/DeXter-on-Radix/website/pulls?q=is%3Apr+is%3Aclosed)).
-- Make some changes
+- Make some changes.
-- Commit and push local branch changes to your own repo
+- Commit and push local branch changes to your own repo.
-- Make a pull request into the Dexter Repo(original)
+- Make a pull request into the Dexter Repo(original).

 Now you ready to run locally the project(this will show in your default browser as a LOCALHOST) To run the website locally: